pennyan/support-vector-regression/README.md

 1. I did both the original primal problem and the smoothed version.
 2. I implemented stochastic gradient descent on original problem and used quadratic programmming on the smoothed primal.
 3. I kernelized the primal problem.
 Test cases are using rbfKernel and polyKernel.
+4. I added two stopping criterion for SGD to make it more robust.

 Collaboration:
 Pending...